mmtk/mmtk-core/docs/tutorial/Tutorial.md

     self.copyspace0.prepare(hi);
     self.copyspace1.prepare(!hi);
     ```
-   This prepares the two spaces in the common plan, flips the definitions for which space is 'to' and which is 'from', then prepares the copyspaces with the new definition.
+   This function is called at the start of a collection.
+It prepares the two spaces in the common plan, flips the definitions for which space is 'to' and which is 'from', then prepares the copyspaces with the new definition.
-3. Find the method `release`.
+7. Find the method `release`.
 Delete the `unreachable!()` call, and add the following code:
     ```rust
     self.common.release(tls, true);
     self.fromspace().release();
     ```
-4. Add the following helper method to Plan for MyGC.
-    ```rust
-     fn get_collection_reserve(&self) -> usize {
-      self.tospace().reserved_pages()
-     }
-    ```
+    This function is called at the end of a collection.

 Next, we need to change the mutator, in `mutator.rs`, to allocate to the tospace, and to the two spaces controlled by the common plan.
   1. Change the following import statements: